A Practical Guide to the Shinetsu Trail

 The Route

 Official trails in Japan are maintained and well-marked.
 The Shinetsu Trail is no exception, and this makes the use of an official map more of an optional thing than an absolute necessity.
-You can buy the official 3-part maps at the information centre in Iiyama Station, or download a full PDF here.
+You can buy the official 3-part maps at the information centre in Iiyama Station, or check the overview map and download a PDF file on this official page.

 Shinetsu Trail